 This is the cake recipe I used.
 I made the batter and then added the sprinkles.
 Gently fold the sprinkles in before placing it into your prepared pan.

-To cool down the cake quickly wrap the bake cake in plastic wrap and place into the freezer.
-(You can also bake the cake ahead of time and just remove the cake from the freezer when you want to decorate it.)
+To cool down the cake quickly wrap the baked cake in plastic wrap and place into the freezer.
+(You can also bake the cake ahead of time and remove the cake from the freezer when you want to decorate it.)

-Updated NOTE: This cake in the picture is a 6″ round cake and you are correct it’s 4 layers.
-I made 4 layers because I love the unicorn cakes to be tall so the hair can stand out.
-For a 6″ with 3 layers I used a single batch of the cake batter as per the foolproof vanilla cake I have linked in this post.
-For 4 layers I used 1.5 batches of cake.
+Updated NOTE: This cake in the picture is a 6-inch round cake, and you are correct it’s four layers.
+I made four layers because I love the unicorn cakes to be tall so the hair can stand out.
+For a 6-inch with three layers, I used a single batch of the cake batter as per the foolproof vanilla cake I have linked in this post.
+For four layers, I used 1.5 batches of cake.

 The Fondant Details

 Next, make the fondant ears and horn.
-This needs to be done and start to dry before the filling and stacking off the cake.
+This step should be done and start to dry before the filling and stacking off the cake.

-Start by taking 2 small balls of white fondant or gumpaste about a 1 inch rounds.
+Start by taking two small balls of white fondant or gum paste about 1-inch rounds.
 Then form into a triangle shape.
-By pressing the fondant form a pointy end at the top and 2 sides.
+While pressing the fondant, form a pointy end at the top and two sides.
 It should be slightly thicker on the sides then the top.

 For added support, place a wire inside or a thin lollipop stick, the fondant ear to help stand it up on top of the cake.
 Place on a sheet of parchment paper to let dry.

-For the horn, take 2 balls of fondant like above for the ears.
-This time roll each ball into 2 ropes of equal lengths and size.
-Twist the 2 ropes together, gently roll them together.
+For the horn, take two balls of fondant like above for the ears.
+This time roll each ball into two ropes of equal lengths and size.
+Twist the two ropes together, gently roll them together.

 Next press on to one side to thin out the horn, this where you want to create the pointy end.
 When you are happy with the size, place a wire or a thin lollipop stick in the center of the horn.

-This is important to have the horn stand up on the cake.
+This step is essential to have the horn stand up on the cake.
 Place the horn onto the parchment paper to dry.

 While the cake is cooling, it’s time to make the buttercream.
-The easiest and most tasty frosting is the Swiss Meringue Buttercream.
-It sounds fancy but it’s so easy to make.
+The most delicious frosting is the Swiss Meringue Buttercream.
+It sounds fancy, but it’s so easy to make.
 Here is the recipe!